 “Tennessee Valley Authority (TVA) and Nashville Electric Service congratulate Kroger on its decision to locate operations in Nashville,” said John Bradley, TVA senior vice president.
 “Helping to support companies creating jobs and investment in the region is fundamental to our mission of service.
-We are proud to partner with the Nashville Area Chamber and Tennessee Department of Economic and Community Development to further that mission and celebrate this announcement together.”
+We are proud to partner with the Nashville Area Chamber and the Tennessee Department of Economic and Community Development to further that mission and celebrate this announcement together.”

-The nearly 80,000-square foot facility located in Maywood, Illinois is approximately 20 miles west of Chicago.
+The nearly 80,000-square-foot facility located in Maywood, Illinois, is approximately 20 miles west of Chicago.
 It will work concurrently with the fulfillment center in Pleasant Prairie, Wisconsin, and expects to employ more than 180 associates.

 “As we continue in Moving Maywood Forward Together, I couldn’t be more excited to welcome Kroger to the Village of Eternal Light.
 Their facility replaces a blighted area while adding new jobs and revenues that aid in the revitalization of our community.
-We are happy to welcome a partner that works to address our food desert designation and look to evolving collaboration with them,” said Maywood Mayor, Nathaniel George Booker.
+We are happy to welcome a partner that works to address our food desert designation and look forward to evolving collaboration with them,” said Maywood Mayor Nathaniel George Booker.

 Kroger Delivery Explained

 The expansion to Greater Nashville and the Chicago Metro Area represents an extension of a partnership between Kroger and Ocado Group, a world leader in technology for grocery e-commerce.
-In 2018, the companies announced a collaboration to establish a delivery network that combines artificial intelligence, advanced robotics and automation in a bold new way, bringing first-of-its-kind technology to America.
+In 2018, the companies announced a collaboration to establish a delivery network that combines artificial intelligence, advanced robotics, and automation in a bold new way, bringing first-of-its-kind technology to America.

 The delivery network relies on highly automated fulfillment centers.
 At the “hub” sites, more than 1,000 bots whizz around giant 3D grids, orchestrated by proprietary air-traffic control systems.
 The grid, known as The Hive, contains totes with products and ready-to-deliver customer orders.